Consensus formation on heterogeneous networks: Results

 where each entry $C_{ab}$ represents the expected number of edges from a node in block $a$ to nodes in block $b$.
 These choices are done in order to set the average degree to be $8$, as in the bitcoin network.
-We present the results of the experiments in the two following subsections.
+Technically, the bitcoin protocol allows to a larger number of connections, nevertheless the default parameters called \textit{max connections} is set to $4$ \cite{Park2019}.
+The characteristics of the networks are reported in Table \ref{tab:network_characteristics}.